Differences Between Tendon, Muscle, and Ligament

 Not understanding the impact of loads and weights placed on Tendons, Muscles, and Ligaments.

 Putting excessive loads or stressing tendons, muscles or ligaments can lead to excessive damage and prolong your recovery.
 Your soft tissues (ligaments, muscles, and tendons) are like springs.
 In other words, they change shape and size depending on activity or stresses placed on them.
 Extreme changes occur when you are jumping or changing direction during a sprint or when jogging at a fast pace.
 Why is this important?
-Well, knowing this should help you understand why you need to take it ease when injured.
+Well, knowing this should help you understand why you need to take to it easy when injured.
 So, to avoid further injury, start slowly, avoid fast pace activities, and use lighter weights during your exercise programs.

-What should you do if you have Tendon or Muscle Injury?
+What should you do if you have Tendonitis or Muscle Injury?

 Take care of your body and avoid the neglect of minor injuries.
 And when seeking professional care, make sure the center you visit is the best center in your city.
 Even if you have to travel a bit, do so.
 Your future health and wellbeing depend on the complete recovery of all root-causes.
 Far too often, we get patients that have sought care from the unlearned or the inexperienced.
 Do your homework, find the best that you can, and continue with the regiment they prescribe.
-If you live in Malaysia, visit a Chiropractic Specialty Center near you.
-We have the best non-surgical teams of Chiro and physio) for ligament, tendon and muscle injuries with targeted methods by expert teams of Chiropractors and physical therapists.
+If you live in Malaysia, visit a Chiropractic Specialty Center® near you.
+We treat ligament, tendon and muscle injuries with targeted methods by expert teams of Chiropractors and physical therapists.